Effective: February 7, 2022

 Child Credit – Excluded combat pay is treated as earned income for purposes of determining the refundable portion of the child credit.

 Earned Income Tax Credit (EITC) – A taxpayer may elect to treat combat pay that is otherwise excluded from gross income as earned income for purposes of the EITC.
 Making this election for EITC purposes may or may not be advantageous.
 If the taxpayer has earned income below the maximum amount of earned income on which the credit is calculated, including the combat pay will increase the credit amount.
 On the other hand, if the taxpayer’s earned income is already in the phase-out range, electing to include combat pay as earned income will decrease the amount of credit that can be claimed.

 Reservist’s Travel Expenses - Armed Forces reservists who travel more than 100 miles away from home and stay overnight in connection with service as a member of a reserve component can deduct travel expenses as an adjustment to gross income.
 Thus, this deduction can be taken even by taxpayers using the standard deduction.
 However, the expenses themselves are subject to certain limitations.
-Transportation, meals (subject to a 50% limit unless in 2021 or 2022 the meal is provided by a restaurant) and lodging qualify, but the deduction is limited to the amount the federal government pays its employees for travel expenses, i.e., the general federal government per diem rate for lodging, meals and incidental expenses applicable to the locale and the standard mileage rate for car expenses plus parking and ferry fees and tolls.
+Transportation, meals (subject to a 50% limit) and lodging qualify, but the deduction is limited to the amount the federal government pays its employees for travel expenses, i.e., the general federal government per diem rate for lodging, meals and incidental expenses applicable to the locale and the standard mileage rate for car expenses plus parking and ferry fees and tolls.

 Qualified Reservists Early Retirement Plan Withdrawals - Qualified reservists are permitted penalty-free withdrawal from IRAs, 401(k)s and other arrangements if ordered or called to active duty.